ImplFerris/pico-pico/src/interrupts/index.md

 On ARM Cortex-M processors such as the RP2350, the vector table is typically located at the start of flash memory at boot.
 The first entry contains the initial stack pointer, and the second entry contains the reset handler, which is the first code executed when the processor starts.

-In embedded Rust and Embassy, the vector table is generated and configured automatically by the runtime and HAL.
-You rarely need to interact with it directly, but knowing that it exists helps clarify how interrupts are dispatched and how execution reaches the correct handler.

 <div class="image-with-caption" style="text-align:center; ">
     <img src="./images/cortex-m-vector-table.png" alt="Vector table" style="height:auto; display:block; margin:0 auto;"/>
     <div class="caption" style="font-size:0.9em; color:#555; margin-top:6px;">Vector table for Cortex-M0 - source: <a href="https://developer.arm.com/documentation/dui0497/a/BABIFJFG">Arm</a></div>